Quite appropriately, “tiramisu” translates to something along the lines of “pick me up.”

 The history of tiramisu

-According to the Accademia del Tiramisù, a gastronomic and cultural association dedicated to preserving and promoting Italy’s most iconic dessert, the restaurant Beccherie in Treviso gets credit for creating first “official” iteration of tiramisu in the 1970s.
+According to the Accademia del Tiramisù, a gastronomic and cultural association dedicated to preserving and promoting Italy’s most iconic dessert, the restaurant Beccherie in Treviso gets credit for creating the first “official” iteration of tiramisu in the 1970s.

 Though this was the first time a formal recipe for the dessert had been put together, the roots of tiramisù can be traced back nearly 200 years earlier.
 Legend says that the madam who ran a brothel in Treviso in the early 1800s would prepare the dessert for clients heading home at the end of the night.
 While this version of the story has been buried throughout history in favor of a more family-friendly version, there’s evidence to support that it does have its roots in Treviso around that time.